-The Science News report, When Networks Network, is so striking in its implications that you should read it first.
-Here is a link to a PDF: http://www.centertao.org/media/Networks-of-Network.pdf.
+The Science News report, When Networks Network, is striking in its implications so you may want to read it first.
+Go to, http://www.centertao.org/media/Networks-of-Network.pdf.

-This research hints at humanity’s gradual cognitive evolution toward a small ‘t’ Taoist (p.154) point of view.
+This research hints at humanity’s gradual cognitive evolution toward what I would call a small ‘t’ Taoist (p.154) point of view.
 Research like this, along with quantum theory, nudges secular common sense towards a more spiritual sense in a wonderfully non-sectarian way.

-I can’t help but feel that science will ultimately end up with the Taoist worldview serving as at least one pillar of its long sought after Great Unifying Principle.
-Naturally, that may not occur for a few millennia, but in the grand scheme of things that’s just tomorrow.
-It won’t have the Taoist label either I assume, for that word probably carries too much secular baggage.
-Heck, the word may even carry too much baggage for true Taoist now.
-It would for me, if I actually cared that much.
+I can’t help but feel that science will eventually end up with the Taoist-like worldview serving as at least one pillar of its long sought after Great Unifying Principle.
+Naturally, that may not occur for a few millennia, although in the broad view that’s nearly ‘tomorrow’.
+It won’t have the Taoist brand name either I assume, as that word carries too much secular baggage.
+After all, The name possible to express runs counter to the constant name, as chapter 1 confesses.

 Similarity is the root of difference

-Seeing what appears to be separate as essentially an interconnected whole is the Taoist principle of profound sameness (#56).
-Correlations can also pull the mind toward that seamless whole (See p.565).
-The networks of networks point-of-view reminds me of chapter 47…
+Realizing that what initially appears to be separate is fundamentally an interconnected whole is the Taoist view.
+As chapter 56 says, This is called profound sameness.
+Correlations can help reveal that seamless whole (See p.565).
+“When Networks Network” reminds me of chapter 47…

 Without going out the door we can know all under heaven.